ThomasCrevoisier/psvm-js/README.md

     Available Commands:
     help                display help about this program
-    ls-remote           List Purescript releases
-    latest              Get the latest available version of Purescript install             Install a specified version of Purescript use                 Use a specific version
-    ls                  List installed version of Purescript
+    ls-remote           List releases available on the Purescript repo latest              Print the latest available version of Purescript install             Install a specific version of Purescript use                 Use the specified installed version of Purescript ls                  List installed versions of Purescript
     current             Output the current version used of Purescript install-latest      Install the latest version of Purescript uninstall           Uninstall a specific version of Purescript